gram-data/tree-sitter-gram/README.md

 ```

 Nodes may include properties using classic curly-braces-styled notation.
 This expression
-is equivalent to an anoynmous object:
+is like an anonymous object that appears inside some other data structure, perhaps a list
+like `const people = [{name:ABK}]`:

 ```
 ({name:"ABK"})